Make Room For Memories: Renovation For A Growing Family

 “We simply needed more space,” says Gail.
 Luke agrees, explaining, “We were looking at the long-term and wanted to be able to live on one level.”
 With the future in mind, they decided a main-level master bedroom would be a good idea.
 The couple set about shopping the real estate market, but “couldn’t find anything with a really great kitchen and a main-floor master suite,” Gail explains.
 Plus, they liked their current neighborhood and the privacy of the lot.
 Luke adds, “We’d always figured we could renovate it the way we wanted to since it was all under one roof.”
 Thus, they decided to renovate.

 What used to be a narrow kitchen and garage is now a wide, open gourmet kitchen and a master bedroom with deluxe master bathroom.
 The new kitchen is every home cook’s dream space—it rivals the beauty and function of any kitchen you’d see on Food Network.
 The Van Dykes employed the skills and artistry of L.G.
 Flint General Contractors, who also renovated Luke’s brother’s house.
-If you’re also planning to renovate your home, you may consider your Interior Protection strategies to avoid damaging parts of the house that won’t be renovated.

 The showpiece of the kitchen is the 11-foot island, whose countertop was fashioned from one solid, seamless piece of granite.
 Complete with a rinse sink, the darker walnut cabinets and drawers within the island contain a vertical filing system for baking pans and cookie sheets, a spice drawer, and what Gail refers to as her baking center.
 “I love to bake, make cakes, pies, sourdough bread, sweet breads, scones, and of course lots of cookies for the grandchildren,” she says.